mui/mui-x/docs/data/data-grid/pagination/pagination.md

 The index-based pagination is the most common type of pagination.
 It follows the same pattern as the client-side pagination (page, pageSize), but the data is fetched from the server.

 It can be further categorized into sub-types based on the availability of the total number of rows or `rowCount`.

+You can provide the `rowCount` using one of the following ways:

+- Initialize - use `initialState.pagination.rowCount` prop to initialize the `rowCount`
+- Control - use the `rowCount` prop along with `onRowCountChange` to control the `rowCount` and reflect the change it when the row count is updated
+- Set using the `apiRef` - use the `apiRef.current.setRowCount` method to set the `rowCount` after the Grid is initialized

-There can three different possibilities:
+There can be three different possibilities regarding the availability of the `rowCount` on the server-side:

 1. Row count is available
 2. Row count is not available
 3. Row count is available but is not accurate and may update later on

-In the following sections, we will discuss how to handle each of these cases.
+The following sections will guide you through the implementation of each of these possibilities.

 #### 1. Row count is available

 When the row count is available, you can use the following steps to enable server-side pagination:

 - Set the prop `paginationMode` to `server`
-- Provide the `rowCount` using the `initialState.pagination.rowCount` or the `rowCount` prop to let the data grid calculate how many pages are there
+- Provide the `rowCount` value using one of the above mentioned ways
-- Use the `onPaginationModelChange` prop callback to load the rows when the page changes
+- Use the `onPaginationModelChange` prop to load the rows when the page changes

 Since the `rowCount` prop is used to compute the number of available pages, switching it to `undefined` during loading resets the page to zero.
 To avoid this problem, you can keep the previous value of `rowCount` while loading as follows: